-After a minute, Nakia decided it was either use the chamber pot or burst all over the floor, and she'd be punished for either.
-She crawled carefully out from under the hammock.
-Awakening Ahmose would mean punishment, too.
+After a minute, Nakia decided it was either use the chamber pot or burst all over the floor.
+She crawled carefully out from under the bed, heart hammering.
+Awakening Ahmose would mean punishment.
+Everything with Ahmose meant punishment.
 Hunger clawed at Nakia's ribs, but she was so used to ignoring it that she barely noticed.

-She made her way over to the chamber pot and when she re-emerged from behind the screen a moment later, Ahmose was still asleep.
-Ahmose seemed to live to monitor and punish Nakia, so it was a little surprising that the princess hadn’t stirred.
+She made her way over to the chamber pot and when she re-emerged from behind the screen a few moments later, Ahmose was still asleep.

 The lattice window high in the wall caught the pale glow and broke it into thin patterns that fell across the floor.
 The marble gleamed softly where the light touched it, as if a shallow pool of water had spread across the room while she slept.
 Between those bands of silver, the shadows were deep and blue.

-Nakia was so accustomed to seeing Ahmose towering above her in a righteous rage, that it was easy to forget that she was barely more than a child, only a few years older than Nakia.
-Almost embarrassed at the thought, Nakia looked away.
+Nakia had grown so accustomed to seeing the princess towering above her in a righteous rage, that it was easy to forget that she was barely more than a child.
+The days when they'd been friends were so far removed that Nakia wasn't sure she hadn't dreamed them.

 The painted walls looked different at night.
 During the day the lotus flowers and papyrus reeds were bright and cheerful, but now they seemed to float in the dimness, pale blossoms rising from dark water.
 A painted falcon near the ceiling stretched its wings across the plaster, its eye catching a glimmer of moonlight so that it appeared to watch the room.

 A low table stood near the hammock, scattered with the princess’s things: a comb carved from ivory, a small jar of perfume, bracelets coiled like sleeping snakes.
 The moonlight touched their polished surfaces and turned them into tiny sparks of light.
-Beside the table sat a painted chest where Ahmose kept her dresses, its lid closed tight, guarding treasures Nakia would never be allowed touch.
+Beside the table sat a painted chest where Ahmose kept her dresses.

-The palace beyond the walls breathed faintly—somewhere far away a door thudded softly, and she thought she heard the distant trickle of water from the garden fountains.
+The palace beyond the walls breathed gently—somewhere far away a door thudded softly, and she thought she heard the distant trickle of water from the garden fountains.

-She knew that she should climb back under the hammock before Ahmose awoke and accused her of plotting her death or something.
-But -- from the moment Ahmose had adopted Nakia as her servant, Nakia hadn't had a single moment to herself.
+She knew that she should climb back under the bed before Ahmose awoke and accused her of plotting her death or something.
+But -- from the second Ahmose had adopted Nakia as her servant, she had owned Nakia's time.
 She wasn't allowed to fall asleep before Ahmose, and certainly not allowed to sleep later than the princess.
 And all of her waking thoughts were consumed by the princess; feeding her, clothing her, enduring her rages.
 When the princess was calm, Nakia just dreaded the next storm.

-Slowly, she slipped into the corridor.
+Slowly, Nakia slipped into the corridor.
 The further she moved away from the princess' room, the less convincing her excuses would be.
-But the night beckoned her.
+But freedom beckoned her.

 The corridor twisted, and the faint scent of lotus drifted to her.
 A soft whistle from a guard in the distance made her jump.
 But it wasn't Ahmose's screech, so Nakia kept moving.

 Finally, she reached the outer corridor that led to the garden.
 Moonlight revealed the packed sand paths, the raised beds of lotus and hibiscus, and the towering silhouettes of date palms.
-A fountain tinkled somewhere beyond, its sound delicate and surreal in the still night.
+A fountain tinkled somewhere beyond, its sound delicate and surreal.

 Even if Ahmose slept through the night and never missed Nakia, there was a second danger.
-If any other servant saw her and reported back -- especially any of Ahmose's favorites who also hated Nakia -- Nakia couldn't allow herself to imagine the consequences.
+If any other servant saw her -- especially any of Ahmose's favorites who also hated Nakia -- Nakia couldn't allow herself to imagine the consequences.

-She paused at the edge of a lotus pond, watching the petals float on still water, letting her pulse slow slightly.
+She paused at the edge of a lotus pond, watching the petals float on still water, letting her pulse slow.
 And then, at the far edge of the garden, near a low stone bench, she saw a man seated cross-legged, ivory pieces arranged carefully on a carved game board.
-The board gleamed dark and polished, falcon heads carved into its ends, eyes glittering faintly.
-The edges were inlaid with faint gold and small stones and atop it were ivory pieces shaped like cats, birds, and stick figures.Beside him was a small tray with figs and a piece of flatbread, faintly scented with honey.
+The board gleamed dark and polished, falcon heads carved into its ends, eyes glittering.
+The edges were inlaid with faint gold and small stones and atop it were ivory pieces shaped like cats, birds, and stick figures.Beside him was a small tray with figs and a piece of flatbread, scented with honey.

 She tried to retreat but her movement caught his gaze.